-All applicants are encouraged to submit GRE scores, and they are strongly recommended for any applicant whose GPA is below 3.0, which is our normal lower limit for provisional admission.
 Use Institution Code 4875, Department Code 1203 to submit scores directly.
 Self reported GRE scores without any documentation from ETS are not taken into consideration by the admissions committee.

 Students who do not meet the requirements for direct admission to the program may be admitted “provisionally”: that is, they may be required to take or repeat certain undergraduate courses at CU Denver before their admission to the graduate program is official.

 Applicants must make arrangements to ensure all their

 materials (including transcripts, references, and any required test scores)